Alfred Grimm

-Alfred Grimm (born 16 June 1943 in Dinslaken, Germany) is a German object artist, sculptor, painter and draftsman.
+Alfred Grimm (16 June 1943 – 13 January 2026) was a German object artist, sculptor, painter, and draftsman.

-Life and work
+Early life and work

-Grimm studied painting and sculpture at the Kunstakademie Düsseldorf under Karl Bobek and Joseph Beuys, among others.
+Grimm was born in Dinslaken on 16 June 1943.
+He studied painting and sculpture at the Kunstakademie Düsseldorf under Karl Bobek and Joseph Beuys, among others.
 He created a new kind of multiples which he called "variation objects".
 Several of his sculptures serve as commemorative monuments in public space.

 A characteristic of Grimm's art is that he repeatedly created series of objects, drawings or paintings with similar motifs.
-In the object cycle "A Beautiful Piece of Germany" ("Ein schönes Stück Deutschland") Grimm presents on plates artificial pieces of cake of a special kind, which show the viewer bitingly ironic realities from Germany.
-He also presents miniature landscapes and environments in buckets, bottles, mason jars, tins, books, as well as on chess boards and stones.
-In his crucifix cycle, real crucifixes are redesigned and provided with additional motifs resulting in critical and sometimes sarcastic statements about the pious religiosity of our day.
-For his TV series he uses dismantled old television sets, in whose housing he creates miniature landscapes on various themes.
+In the object cycle "A Beautiful Piece of Germany" ("Ein schönes Stück Deutschland") Grimm presented on plates artificial pieces of cake of a special kind, which show the viewer bitingly ironic realities from Germany.
+He also presented miniature landscapes and environments in buckets, bottles, mason jars, tins, books, as well as on chess boards and stones.
+In his crucifix cycle, real crucifixes were redesigned and provided with additional motifs resulting in critical and sometimes sarcastic statements about the pious religiosity of our day.
+For his TV series he used dismantled old television sets, in whose housing he created miniature landscapes on various themes.

 According to Anna-Louise Mathieu, the instant recognition of Grimm's work "serves as the bait for his insidious trap: no sooner does the esthete, the admirer of the ingenious form flounder in it, than the artist begins to frighten us ... with unsavory details, he sprinkles his cynical observations in between, as if they were chocolate shavings."
 He illustrates his world view in "miniature environments thinking about the triangular deals regarding the monopoly of power and capital, about ecological murder, military and technological overkill.
 He breaks down the object of his pangs of conscience into bite-proof pieces, and adds a little joke of the bite-sized kind, so that we don't lose our appetite when we are frustrated."
 We "recognize ourselves: pushed onto the television set, pulled onto bottles, ... nailed to a chessboard, flushed down the toilet. ...
 Our register of sins, our common failure gawks at us as an aphorism."